astral-sh/uv/crates/uv-trampoline/README.md

 ### Anything I should know for hacking on this?

-In order to minimize binary size, this uses `#![no_std]`, `panic="abort"`, and carefully avoids using `core::fmt`.
+In order to minimize binary size, this uses, `panic="abort"`, and carefully avoids using `core::fmt`.
 This removes a bunch of runtime overhead: by default, Rust "hello world" on Windows is ~150 KB!
 So these binaries are ~10x smaller.

-Of course the tradeoff is that `#![no_std]` is an awkward super-limited environment.
-No C runtime, no platform APIs, very few features... you don't even get `Vec` or memory allocation or panicking support by default.
-To work around
+Of course the tradeoff is that this is an awkward super-limited environment.
+No C runtime and limited platform APIs... you don't even panicking support by default.
+To work around this:
-this:

-- We use `windows-sys` to access Win32 APIs directly.
+- We use `windows` to access Win32 APIs directly.
 Who needs a C runtime?
   Though uh, this does mean that literally all of our code is `unsafe`.
 Sorry!

-- `runtime.rs` has the core glue to get panicking, heap allocation, and linking working.

-- `diagnostics.rs` uses `ufmt` and some cute Windows tricks to get a convenient version of `eprintln!` that works without `std`, and automatically prints to either the console if available or pops up a message box if not.
+- `diagnostics.rs` uses `ufmt` and some cute Windows tricks to get a convenient version of `eprintln!` that works without `core::fmt`, and automatically prints to either the console if available or pops up a message box if not.

 - All the meat is in `bounce.rs`.